cachho/jadeship-browser-extension/readme.md

 It rewrites all links to your preferred shopping agent.
 (This includes shopping agent links and direct links to taobao.com and weidian.com.)

-Pages become enriched with extra information about the products you're seeing, you get sales stats from www.jadeship.com and QC pics from finds.ly.
+Pages become enriched with extra information about the products you're seeing, you get sales stats from www.jadeship.com and QC pics from findqc.com.

 This leaves you with a seamless shopping experience, where you don't have to worry about the agents that others use.
 This extension turns the experience into a "click and buy" experience - like it should be.

 Some other features:
 - convert links on reddit.com and yupoo.com
-- shows you if quality control (QC) pics are available on finds.ly
+- shows you if quality control (QC) pics are available on findqc.com
 - convert from any agent or marketplace to any agent or no agent (if you prefer)
 - handles shortened links (pandabuy.page.link, pandabuy.app.link, weidian.info, l.acbuy.com, etc.)
 - countless display options